Where should you turn next if your rent payments are in arrears and you face the prospect of losing your apartment through eviction?

 Emergency Eviction Prevention Loans

-Emergency loans can help you prevent an eviction if you need money for rent because of a temporary shortfall of cash.
+Emergency loans can help you prevent an eviction if you need money for rent because of a temporary cash shortfall.
 Of course, you will need a steady income source from employment or government benefits to pay the money back.

-Before borrowing money for rent, make sure that you have researched all of the alternatives first and know your legal rights.
+Before borrowing money for rent, ensure you have researched all of the alternatives and know your legal rights.

-- Government-run emergency rental assistance programs provide funding to needy families
+- Government-run emergency rental assistance programs provide funding to needy families, and billions of dollars remain in agency coffers waiting for applicants to claim the money.

 Emergency Eviction Loans

-Request an emergency personal loan (Affiliate Link) if you need money to pay your rent tomorrow or shortly after that to prevent eviction.
+Request an emergency personal loan (Sponsored Link) if you need money to pay your rent tomorrow or shortly after to prevent eviction.
 If approved, the lender could deposit funds directly into your checking account within days – allowing you to meet your payment deadline.

 Borrow money during a financial crisis only as a last resort.
 Please make sure to exhaust other forms of assistance before taking this step.
 Remember, you must repay the lender while also funding future rent obligations at the same time.

-You may wind up merely delaying eviction rather than preventing it while adding extra costs into the equation depending on your credit score.
+Depending on your credit score, you may wind up merely delaying eviction rather than preventing it while adding extra costs into the equation.
 Consider these rough estimates.

 |Credit Score||Origination Fee||Interest Rate||Loan Term|